JamesHBickerton/DevNotes/Notes/html.md

 <strong>Z index</strong> helps to position an item in front or behind anothe element (a minus element means that it will go behind, and positive means it will go in front) - as long as it is a higher number it will go in front.

 When using ionicons - you need to copy the script from their website (which is now really hard to find - so copy this (<script src="https://unpkg.com/ionicons@5.4.0/dist/ionicons.js"></script>) and paste it in your html just before the body element ends.

+role attribute: describes the role of an element in programs that can make use of it, such as screen readers or magnifiers.
+So role="img" would tell the screen reader that it is an image.
+This would usually be accompanied with an aria-label which helps to describe the content. aria-label="woman enjoying food".

+For forms, it is important to structure them like this:
+<'form' 'class'='form' action='#'> - this would usually have a url to send the information to
+<'label' (which tells the user what to put into the input usually) 'for'='full-name' (the for property can help to link the label to the input's id)>Full Name</'label'>
+<'input' id='full-name' type='text' placeholder='John Smith'/>
+etc...

+</'form'>